ChargeUp03/shortcut-database/finding-resources.md

 # Finding Resources

 When submitting your shortcut, you'll need some resources.
-You must have an iCloud link, but having a .shortcut file, screenshots, and a shortcut icon are not required but reccommended.
-How to get each of these are detailed below.
+You must have an iCloud link, but having a .shortcut file, screenshots, and a shortcut icon are not required but recommended.
+How to get each of these is detailed below.

 ## iCloud Links